 None of this matters for cert.
 And it matters anyway.

-The five questions presented in the petition are all pure questions of procedural law — whether reply‑only evidence is forfeited absent a motion to strike; whether a Cross‑MSJ reply may serve as a surrogate surreply; whether procedural burden‑of‑proof challenges may be recharacterized as factual “denials” sufficient to admit reply‑only evidence as “rebuttal”; whether mere topic discussion can "raise" an issue under Suncor; and whether mutually contradictory evidence may be accepted as simultaneously true.
+The four questions presented in the petition are pure questions of procedural law — whether reply‑only evidence is forfeited absent a motion to strike; whether a Cross‑MSJ reply may serve as a surrogate surreply; whether procedural burden‑of‑proof challenges may be recharacterized as factual “denials” sufficient to admit reply‑only evidence as “rebuttal”; and whether mere topic discussion can "raise" an issue under Suncor.
+Section II then demonstrates that those four procedural deviations were outcome‑determinative — the prejudice showing that forecloses any “harmless error” defense (including the trial court's treatment of mutually contradictory evidence as simultaneously true).

 Every one of those questions applies regardless of who Mr. Montgomery is, what his prior litigation looked like, or whether any individual finds his rights‑auditing approach sympathetic.
 They apply with equal force to every pro se civil plaintiff and every resource‑limited civil defendant in Colorado and nationwide.
 Amada, Wallman, Morlan, Central Bank, and Suncor all equally protect the corporate antitrust defendant and the unrepresented consumer in complete identical terms.